 Calibrate the camera.

 Adjust parameters to improve accuracy (if necessary).

 In some cases, the default values work well, and you do not need to make any improvements before exporting parameters.
 You can also make improvements using the camera calibration functions directly in the MATLAB workspace.
 For a list of functions, see Camera Calibration.

 MATLAB Toolstrip: On the Apps tab, in the Image Processing and Computer Vision section, click the Camera Calibrator icon.

 MATLAB command prompt: Enter

-For best results, use between 10 and 20 images of the calibration pattern.
+To better the results, use between 10 and 20 images of the calibration pattern.
 The calibrator requires at least three images.
 Use uncompressed images or lossless compression formats such as PNG.
 The calibration pattern and the camera setup must satisfy a set of requirements to work with the calibrator.
 For greater calibration accuracy, follow these instructions for preparing the pattern, setting up the camera, and capturing the images.

-still calibrate your camera using the
+camera using the

+function.
 Using a different type of pattern requires that you supply your own

 code to detect the pattern points in the image.